Vyral/nick-shivers/_posts/2018-10-15-trends-you-should-expect-to-see-during-the-4th-quarter.md

 {% include youtube.html %}

-During the fourth quarter, our super-hot seller’s market will transition into more of a neutral market.
-However, our market is still in great shape overall.
+<p style="text-align: center;"><em>During the fourth quarter, our super-hot seller’s market will transition into more of a neutral market.
+However, our market is still in great shape overall.</em></p>

 What can you expect from our Portland Metro/Southwest Washington market during the fourth quarter? **There are several trends you’ll want to watch out for.**